 The American Dental Association has long recommended that you brush your teeth twice a day for a full 2 minutes both times.
 But what these guidelines don’t recommend is when, exactly, to do your brushing.

 To establish a regular brushing habit, many people brush their teeth at the same time each day.
 Brushing every morning and again at night before bedtime seems to be the standard for most people.
 This simple schedule builds brushing into a routine.

 But what if you’ve been brushing your teeth at the wrong part of your morning routine?

 While nobody wants to drink their morning orange juice when they still have the taste of fluoride in their mouth, the best thing for your teeth may be to do just that.

-This article will look into the advice that brushing your teeth as soon as you wake up, instead of after breakfast, is better for your teeth.
+This article will consider the advice that brushing your teeth as soon as you wake up, instead of after breakfast, is better for your teeth.

 There may actually be a scientific answer to this question.
 While you sleep, plaque-causing bacteria in your mouth multiply.
 That’s part of why you may wake up with a “mossy” taste and “morning breath.”

 Washing those bacteria right out with a fluoride toothpaste rids your teeth of plaque and bacteria.
 It also coats your enamel with a protective barrier against acid in your food.

 You should avoid brushing your teeth after eating for at least 30 minutes if you consume something acidic.
 Breakfast foods and drinks such as toast, citrus, and coffee fit the criteria for acidic food.

 When you brush first thing in the morning, you also jump-start your saliva production.

 If it works better for your morning routine to brush after breakfast, you can still do so — but here’s some information to keep in mind.

 Brushing immediately after eating breakfast may actually cover your teeth with remnants of acidic food, which weakens your enamel.
 Breakfast staples are some of the worst foods for your tooth enamel, including: